01ali-arshad/VGG16-Transfer-Learning/README.md

 - optimizer = SGD
 - batch size = 128

-Accuracy of 91% is achieved on intel image classification dataset.
+Accuracy of 91% is achieved on intel image classification dataset. <br>
 ![Accuracy & loss curves](images/fig1.png)
 ### Predictions
-Predictions on some test images can be seen below
+Predictions on some test images can be seen below <br>
 ![Predictions](images/fig3.png)